 - Homes built prior to 1978 also require a Lead Based Paint Addendum where the Seller states that he has no knowledge or record of lead-based paint hazards on the property.

-- Standard disclosure forms and Lead Based Paint Addendums are included in our set of forms & Contracts which can be downloaded or emailed to your computer or mailed to your home.
+- Standard disclosure forms and Lead Based Paint Addendums are included in our set of forms & Contracts which can be downloaded or emailed to your computer.